tslocke/rubydoctest/README.txt

 		?> 2
 		=> 3

-Here is how you might use doctest 0.3.0 within an .rb file:
+Here is how you might use RubyDocTest within an .rb file:
 	# The following method should add 5 and 5
 	# >> five_and_five
 	# => 10